Dolver

 Toten Tree

 The Dolver Toten Tree is one of ten or twenty of its kind scattered across the world.
-These trees serve as sacred sites for the totemic people.
+These trees serve as sacred sites for the Totemic people.
 While not inherently magical or spiritual, the Toten trees are always the largest trees in an open space, their branches spreading out wide like an umbrella.
-They become a symbol of passage for various groups and caravans, each marking their journey by decorating the tree with by hanging a colored flag representing their group.
+Travelers use the trees as a way to mark progress on their journeys, with many groups choosing to hang colored flags to decorate the tree’s lower limbs.

 These flags signify the route traveled, and the Toten trees often become prominent landmarks during the world-renowned Fadma race.
 The Fadma is a massive, worldwide race, with participants from across the land.
 The Toten trees act as checkpoints on the route, places where racers must stop and camp, or at least pause for a night, as they journey from one end of the world to the other.